sayankumarnandi2003/sanjeevani-app/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source.

 ---

-Made with ❤️ for a healthier India.
+Made with ❤️ by SAYAN for a healthier India.